GoogleCloudPlatform/professional-services/examples/bq_benchmarks/README.md

 column types (such as 100% STRING vs 50% STRING/ 50% NUMERIC), number of files, and the size of files.
 Once the files are created, they are loaded into BigQuery tables.
-The load job data is stored in the results table data-analytics-pocs.bq_benchmark_repo.results, and a DataStudio dashboard (INCLUDE NEW LINK) is used to visualize the results.
+The load job data is stored in the results table data-analytics-pocs.bq_benchmark_repo.results, and a [DataStudio dashboard](https://datastudio.google.com/c/u/0/reporting/8f677f2e-6a50-4d68-bdea-d40576dec266/page/BNDj) is used to visualize the results.

 #### Benchmark Parameters
 Specifc file parameters are used in this project for performance testing.
 While